MethodAtlas

 Journal of the Royal Statistical Society: Series B (Methodological)DOI: 10.1111/j.2517-6161.1972.tb00899.x

-Introduces the proportional hazards model with an unspecified baseline hazard, estimated via partial likelihood.
+Cox introduces the proportional hazards model with an unspecified baseline hazard, estimated via a conditional likelihood argument (later formalized as partial likelihood in Cox, 1975).
 The semiparametric approach avoids distributional assumptions on the baseline hazard while allowing covariate effects to be estimated consistently.
 One of the most cited papers in statistics.

 Kaplan, E. L., & Meier, P. (1958).
 Nonparametric Estimation from Incomplete Observations.